chedaroo/420-vitepress/whats-420.md

 ## 🥳 So is 420 another birthday party?

-Yes and no. Truthfully, last years birthday party was more of a trial run for 420.
+Yes and no. In reality, last years birthday party was more of a trial run for 420.

 It is still the same month as my birthday, so feel free to shower me with gifts.